roberddd/PF2B/docs/support/create_your_own_biome.md

 !!! warning ""
-    Biomes feature is not yet released.
+    The Biomes & Collections features are not yet released.
 Coming soon...

     The below documentation is valid for `beta2` version of the addon.